 1331 – As Hastings Castle had been abandoned as a place of defence and was in severe disrepair, the Dean and Chapter of St Marys chapel were granted custody of it by Edward III, which they retained until 1546.
 Much of the cliff had fallen during the bad weather of recent decades.
 They enclosed the castle and built their dwellings within, but from here onwards it gradually fell into a state of decay from which it never recovered.

-1339 June – The town was plundered and burnt by the French, after burning Portsmouth, two years after the start of the Hundred Years War.
+1339 June – The town was plundered and burnt by a Franco-Genoese force, after burning Portsmouth, two years after the start of the Hundred Years War.
 This seems to have been the first serious attack on the English coast since the Norman Conquest.
 The Cinque Ports fleet retaliated a few weeks later, burning Boulogne.
-The castle was briefly brought back into use, under the command of William de Percy, but from then onwards never again played any significant military role.
+The castle was briefly brought back into use, under the command of William de Percy, but was returned to the Dean by 1343 and from then onwards never again played any significant military role.
 The oldest surviving houses in the Old Town date from after this time.

 1340 – An inquiry was held into the damage done to the churches of St Michael (at White Rock), St Peter and St Margaret.